 In patients with excess abdominal skin, improvement in posture occurred after 1 year.
 Researchers concluded that this improvement was due to higher self-confidence and body image.

 In women who underwent a cosmetic tummy tuck, improved posture was also noted.
 Researchers confirmed that this was due to improvements in vertebral column angles.

 4. Reduces Urinary Incontinence

-As well as this, tummy tuck surgery can strengthen or rejoin the abdominal muscles or stomach muscles.
-This is a condition called diastasis recti.
-It can be congenital but is most commonly acquired during pregnancies and/or larger weight gain.
+Tummy tuck surgery can strengthen or rejoin the abdominal muscles or stomach muscles.
+This is a condition called Diastasis Recti.
+It can be congenital but most commonly acquired during pregnancies and/or larger weight gain.
 For more information on this, view our blog How to Tell if Your Abdominal Muscles Were Torn During Pregnancy.